 Our journey started when a small group of parents of children with Cystic Fibrosis (CF) decided to raise money for Cystic Fibrosis WA (CFWA).
 As a result of this, the 65 Roses Grand Ball for CF was born and almost $43,000 was raised at our first Ball in 2002.
-Today the annual Capel Vale Conquer Cystic Fibrosis Grand Ball is held along with several other fundraising events including the popular Bingo for Conquer Cystic Fibrosis that is held twice per week.
+Today the annual Capel Vale Conquer Cystic Fibrosis Grand Ball is held along with several other fundraising events including the popular Bingo for Conquer Cystic Fibrosis that is now held three times per week.
 These events help keep the funds flowing to the medical researchers who have the potential to save the lives of our loved ones living with this disease.

-From our inaugural event to today, CCF has raised more than $3.0 million for CF research.
+From our inaugural event to today, CCF has raised more than $5M for CF research.
 Several of the research projects funded by CCF are being used in clinical care today.
 Research is the key to granting those with CF the opportunity to live a full life.
 In the 1960s the life expectancy for those living with CF was 5.
 Today, it is 37.
 Medical researchers has driven that growth and they need our support to find the cure.

 You might have a special skill we need, or you might just be full of good ideas and energy.
 We are a friendly, no pressure group just doing what we can.
 So whether you wish to be on the Grand Ball Committee, help at a function or find donations, we’d love for you to join us.

 We would also love families to get involved and host their own fundraiser whether it’s a sausage sizzle, sporting event participation or a grand cocktail party – we need your support and every effort makes a difference.

 We are also happy to hear from people with Cystic Fibrosis who want to share their story, write a blog piece or help us promote our message.

 Institute of Respiratory Health